-TH 330 Advanced Acting (3)
+THEA 3301 Advanced Acting (3)

 Advanced work in the craft of action, with emphasis on scene work both modern and classical, Shakespearean text and style, stage combat and use of the body, overall focus on personal coaching, and development of students' abilities to act and present themselves in a public forum.
 Course will culminate in public performance of a showcase of scenes.
-Pre-requisite: TH230 and/or permission of instructor.
+Prerequisite: THEA 2301 and/or consent of instructor.